core-wg/oscore/draft-ietf-core-object-security.md

 The Observe option in the CoAP request may be legitimately removed by a proxy.
 If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
 If the OSCORE client receives a response to an Observe request without an Outer Observe value, then it MUST verify the response as a non-Observe response.
 If the OSCORE client receives a response to a non-Observe request with an Outer Observe value, it stops processing the message, as specified in {{ver-res}}.

 Clients can re-register observations to ensure that the observation is still active and establish freshness again ({{RFC7641}} Section 3.3.1).
 When an OSCORE observation is refreshed, not only the ETags, but also the partial IV (and thus the payload and Object-Security option) change.
 The server uses the new request's Partial IV as the 'request_piv' of new responses.

+#### No-Response {#no-resp}

+No-Response is defined in {{RFC7967}}.
+Clients using No-Response MUST set both an Inner (Class E) and an Outer (Class U) No-Response option, with same value.

+The Inner No-Response option is used to communicate to the server the client's disinterest in some responses against a particular request.
+The Inner No-Response SHALL be processed by OSCORE as specified in {{inner-options}}.

+The Outer No-Response option is used to keep proxies functionalities, specifically to avoid error transmissions from proxies to clients and network cut-offs of the servers, from proxies doing congestion control.
+The Outer No-Response option is processed according to {{outer-options}}.

+Applications should consider that proxies may remove the Outer No-Response option from the requests.
+Applications can specify policies to deal with cases where servers receive an Inner No-Response option only, which means that the request comes from a No-Response unaware proxy.
+This would allow to avoid servers networks cut-offs and proxies error retransmissions due to No-Response unaware proxies.

 #### Object-Security